 Once you have the long trim pieces secured, measure the gap between the trim pieces on the short ends.
 Cut the exact measurements from the remaining boards (half a cedar board cut in half).
 Taking this measurement once the box is built will allow for less gaps between boards.
 Fit each piece in and secure using 2 screws, again, one in each 2×4 support pieces.
 When you are finished, the trim should hide all the 2x4s and leave you with a professional looking raised bed.

-DIY Raised Garden Bed: Summary
+DIY Raised Garden Bed: 3 Year UPDATE

-I hope this post is helpful if you have want raised beds but didn’t know where to start, or didn’t think they could be in your budget.
+I hope this post is helpful if you want raised beds but didn’t know where to start, or didn’t think they could be in your budget.
 Maybe you were like me and wanted affordable raised beds that were a bit more detailed than the standard box style.
 If you make a raised garden bed, I would love to see it and hear what you think!

 Thank you SO much for taking the time to read my blog.
 I am so glad to have you here!
 If you have any questions, please leave them in the comments below.
 Also, be sure to follow along on Instagram for more behind the scenes related to gardening and life in an 1800’s fixer upper farmhouse.